Why I’m considering a balance transfer card to pay off my travel card debt

 My first travel credit card

 I was approved quickly and earned the sign-up bonus with ease, thanks to a quick trip home for the holidays.
-Over the first few months with the card, I went back to my alma mater a couple of times, visited friends in California and New York City in back-to-back weekends, went to a college friend’s wedding in their hometown and traveled to my own family home more than once.
+Over the first few months with the card, I went back to my alma mater a couple of times, visited friends in California and New York City on back-to-back weekends, went to a college friend’s wedding in their hometown and traveled to my own family home more than once.

 How I’m planning to pay off my travel card debt

-This type of credit card allows consumers to transfer a credit card balance from one account to another with zero percent interest for a set period.
-You’ll also pay a fee for completing a balance transfer (usually 3 or 5 percent of the transferred balance).
-The biggest advantage of a balance transfer card is that it can save you a bit on interest by buying you some time to create a plan to eliminate as much debt as possible during the intro APR period.
-These are a few steps I’m taking as I prepare to do a balance transfer.
+This type of credit card allows consumers to transfer high-interest credit card balances from one account to another with no or low interest for a set period.
+You typically pay a fee for completing a balance transfer — usually 3 percent or 5 percent of the transferred balance.
+The biggest advantage of a balance transfer card is that it can save you interest by buying you time to create a plan to eliminate as much debt as possible during the intro APR period.

 1. Pay down as much of the balance on the current card as possible